Sankardot/Goibibo-Flight-Data-Scraping-and-SQL-Analysis/README.md

 This project showcases my proficiency in web scraping, data cleaning, and SQL analysis.
 By applying these skills to real-world flight data, I extracted meaningful insights that can benefit travelers and airlines alike.

 Repository Purpose
 I created this GitHub repository to share my Goibibo Flight Data Scraping and SQL Analysis project.
-The repository serves as an example of my data manipulation and analysis skills, providing potential employers and collaborators with a tangible demonstration of my capabilities.
+The repository serves as an example of my data manipulation and analysis skills, providing potential employers and collaborators with a tangible demonstration of my capabilities.and i haved this project git to github.git